-A grade of C or higher is required in EDUC K205 and EDUC P254.
-A grade of C+ or higher is required in EDUC M344 and EDUC M436.
+A grade of C or higher is required in EDUC P254.
+A grade of C+ or higher is required in E131, E232, EDUC M342, EDUC M344, and EDUC M436.

 Those courses marked with an asterisk have admission to the Teacher Education Program of the School of Education, including qualifying scores on the CASA, ACT (24) or SAT (1100), as a prerequisite.
+For more information about admission to the Teacher Education Program see http://education.indiana.edu/undergraduate/apply/.